-Medical revenues increased by \$7.5 million primarily due to an increase in sales of digital detectors with the addition of the Acquired Detector Business, and from increased sales of software and high voltage cable products.
-These increases in medical revenues were partially offset by a decrease in sales of digital detectors for the dental and radiographic markets.
+Medical revenues increased by \$32.8 million primarily due to an increase in sales related to the addition of the Acquired Detector Business, and from increased sales of X-ray tubes and high voltage cable products.
+These increases in medical revenues were partially offset by a decrease in sales of digital detectors in the radiographic market.

-Industrial revenues increased \$11.3 million due to increased sales of digital detectors with the addition of the Acquired Detector Business, partially offset by a decrease of sales of cargo screening systems.
+Industrial revenues increased \$13.6 million primarily due to increased sales of digital detectors from the addition of the Acquired Detector Business.